Thomas Carter (Virginia politician): Career

 In 1773, Carter joined his younger brothers Norris and Joseph and first cousins, Dale and John Carter (sons of Charles Carter of Amherst), and moved westward to Rye Cove on the Clinch River, in what was then Fincastle County (1772–1776), and later became Washington County (1776–1786), then Russell County (until 1814), and finally Scott County.
 Assisted by the Loyal Land Company, they had surveys completed in 1774, as Thomas purchased 197 acres on Cove Creek, and in 1783 bought an additional 1420 acres in Rye Cove.
 He farmed using enslaved labor.
 Although the 1787 census indicated Carter was a nonresident with a single slave, as well as 11 horses and 41 cattle, by the time of his death, Carter owned more than a dozen slaves.

 Thomas Carter also became involved in the local government, first as the road overseer for what was then Washington County, Virginia (serving from 1774 until 1784).
 He also became involved in local defense, serving in the field in 1774 for 24 days and later for 42 days, as native Americans repeatedly attacked the new colonists, including killing and scalping his cousin Dale Carter in 1774.
 When the Virginia legislature split the county in late 1785, Carter's acreage was in the new Russell County, named for General William Russell, who had introduced the bill to form the county and was the son-in-law of Patrick Henry.
 Carter became a justice of the first Russell County Court (held on May 9, 1786) as well as lieutenant of the county militia.
 His farm in Rye Cove, initially the furthest west in the Clinch Valley, became a militia garrison sometimes known as "Carter's fort" as late as 1792.
 Also his cousin John Carter, despite settling four miles from Fort Blackmore, lost his wife and six children to raiding native Americans in 1787.
 Less than a year later, on April 20, 1788, native Americans captured Thomas Carter's youngest son, Morgan, his cousin Elijah Carter and a Black slave, who were returned in 1793 with the assistance of Governor Simcoe of South Carolina.
-Carter resigned as the Russell county lieutenant in 1794, citing increasing infirmity.
+Carter resigned as the Russell county lieutenant (the highest county executive office, leading and responsible for supplying the county militia) in 1794, citing increasing infirmity.
 However, fellow justices of the county court kept proposing him for the office of sheriff many times, before a Thomas Carter (likely his nephew) finally accepted the commission in 1803, the year of this man's death.
 Meanwhile, this Thomas Carter regularly wrote Virginia's governors concerning attacks on the frontier, and recommended deployments and responses.